Vizdrive/VizDrive_WRO2025/docs/04_sensors_and_pin_configuration.md

 * **Functionality:** Operates on echolocation principles, emitting an ultrasonic pulse and measuring the time for its return echo to calculate distance.
 Used for obstacle avoidance.
 * **Role:** Four sensors are strategically placed:
-  * **Front-Left & Front-Right:** Primary for detecting short distances to walls during evasion.
+  * **Front-Left & Front-Right:** Primary for detecting short distances to walls during evasion and avoid collisions.
-  * **Left & Right:** Used post-evasion to assist in re-centering the robot on its trajectory.
+  * **Left & Right:** Used post-evasion to assist in re-centering the robot on its trajectory and correct MPU6050 large offsets after laps.
 * **Pin Configuration:**
   * `VCC`: Connected to Arduino `5V`.
   * `GND`: Connected to Arduino `GND`.